prakriti16/ODoQ/packetsizescripts/readme.md

 dnscrypt-proxy -resolve example.com
 ```
 to resolve the domain example.com
-To run the experiments for the 10 domains type
+.To run the experiments for the 10 domains type
 ```
 python test_dns.py
 ```